light-and-ray/sd-webui-yandere-inpaint-masked-content/Readme.md

 - be sure your resolution is good
 - use small brush size, in other way the model will generate white areas

 It works good for removing small objects/watermarks in anime arts.
-But for big areas and for photos [lama cleaner](https://github.com/light-and-ray/sd-webui-lama-cleaner-masked-content) can be better
+But for big areas and for photos [lama cleaner](https://github.com/light-and-ray/sd-webui-lama-cleaner-masked-content) is better